CANguru-System/70-CARguru-Car-ESP32-C3/README.md

-# 70-CARguru-Car-ESP32-C3
+# 63-CARguru-Car-TinyPico
-Software for the CARguru-Board with the Seeed XIAO ESP32-C3 Soc
+ Software for the CARguru-Car on TinyPICO